What Dad Taught Me

 Pewaukee, Wisconsin, USA

 Both of my parents were teachers at a nice school.
 Mom taught fourth grade there for 28 years.
-Dad was a well-educated, “strong, silent type” who taught sixth grade.
-He had a Master’s degree in two areas and was a principal of a school for awhile, but decided he’d rather teach kids than put up with the hassle of being a principal, even if the money wasn’t as good.
+Dad was a well-educated, strong, silent type who taught sixth grade.
+He had a Master’s degree in two areas and was a principal for awhile but decided he’d rather teach kids than put up with the hassle of being a principal — even if the money wasn’t as good.

-When I was four we moved to a new house in a “good” part of town.
-The grade school was a half a block away, but the middle school we kids would have to go to wasn’t nice.
-In fact it was a bad place to be: smoking, fights and knives were common.
-One of the fights that I got into happened because I said, “You can’t beat me up.”
+When I was four, we moved to a new house in a “good” part of town.
+The grade school was half a block away, but the middle school we kids would have to go to wasn’t nice.
+In fact, it was a bad place to be: smoking, fights, and knives were common.
+One of the fights I got into happened because I said, “You can’t beat me up.”
 I was right, but I had to prove it.
-It was a tough place to be and 30 years later I still rely on some of the lessons I learned.
+It was a tough place to be, and 30 years later I still rely on some of the lessons I learned.

-But because of where we lived, we had to go there.
+Because of where we lived, we had to go there.
 It would have been unheard of for us to attend a private school since my parents were teachers.
-Before my older brother started attending, my dad decided to transfer there and be a remedial reading teacher.
+Before my older brother started attending, my dad decided to transfer there as a remedial reading teacher.
 Dad applied and was accepted with the unspoken understanding that when he did this, it was for the rest of his career.

 Originally published as HeroicStories #47 on Aug 19, 1999